 Book a vacation rental instead of the resort.

 While staying within the confines of the Walt Disney World Resort can be convenient, it’s certainly not necessary.
-Especially if you plan on bringing young kids who may not necessarily remember their stay in the resort, you may consider booking a nearby Airbnb or other vacation rental.
+Especially if you plan on bringing young kids who may not necessarily remember their stay in the resort, you might consider booking a nearby Airbnb or other vacation rental.

 Ashley also recommends this for the adult crowd who might not prioritize being immersed in the magic of Disney every minute of their trip.
-"On a recent post-graduate trip with my own 20-something friends, we found it was cheaper to simply find an Airbnb just minutes off property.”
+"On a post-graduate trip with my own 20-something friends, we found it was cheaper to simply find an Airbnb just minutes off property.”

 Regardless, it’s always worth comparison shopping before you book anything.
 You can occasionally find discounts on park tickets if you book a stay for a certain length of time at an official resort property.
 And starting in 2025, Disney is offering complimentary waterpark admission on check-in day when you stay at a Disney Resorts Collection property.